 - 1 cup butter

-- 1 cup sugar, more or less depending on how sour your rhubarb is
+- 1 Cup sugar more or less depends on your taste

 - Preheat the oven to 350˚Make the Crust/Topping: